Michael Hoban, Ph.D

 3. Has 300 wins as a pitcher.

 Of course, in reality, there are no such “rules.”
-But this has become a standard belief among many fans because, in fact, virtually all players who have attained any of these distinctions are in fact in the Hall of Fame.
+But this has become a standard belief among many fans because, in fact, virtually all players who have attained any of these distinctions are in fact in the Hall of Fame – and so, in some sense of the term, these are “guarantees for admission to the Hall.”

-Be that as it may, in this essay, I will look at the third “rule” – that is, pitchers who attain 300 wins.
-And I will show that, given what has actually happened in the voting for the Hall of Fame, this particular concept should be replaced at this point in time with the new “rule of thumb:” Any pitcher who earns 300 win shares in his career deserves be in the Hall of Fame.
+If we look carefully at the third “rule” – that is, pitchers who attain 300 wins, we find something very interesting.
+And that is: given what has actually happened in the voting for the Hall of Fame, this particular concept should be replaced at this point in time with the new “rule of thumb” = Any pitcher who earns 300 win shares in his career deserves to be in the Hall of Fame.

 In doing the research involved in creating the CAWS CAREER GAUGE, it has become obvious to me that 300 win shares for a pitcher denotes a very special milestone.
 And it is important to note I am not so much advocating what should happen – as I am pointing out what has in fact already happened.

-Consider the following: In the modern era (1920 to present), there have been only thirteen (13) pitchers who have recorded 300 wins - and every one of them who has been eligible is in the Hall of Fame.
+Consider the following: In the modern era (1920 to present), there have been only thirteen (13) pitchers who have recorded 300 wins - and every one of them (except Clemens) is in the Hall of Fame.
 Of course, this is not really surprising since winning 300 games is quite an achievement.
 Here are those pitchers and the number of wins each recorded.
 For the purposes of this essay, Pete Alexander is not considered to be a modern era pitcher.
 The first number is games won and the number in parentheses is career win shares.

 Pitchers with 300 Wins in the Modern Era (13)